zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Remove an element from a vector at a particular position.

-   :v: the vector to modify.
+   :param v: the vector to modify.

-   :idx: the index to remove.
+   :param idx: the index to remove.

    :returns: the value that was just evicted.
 If the index was larger than any